 Both providers and customers are encouraged to contribute suggestions relating to potential areas for investigation and/or improvement.
-Individuals receiving services have membership on Consumer Advisory Groups and the Improving Practices Leadership Team which provide formal opportunities for participation.
+Individuals receiving services have membership on Consumer Advisory Groups which provide formal opportunities for participation.

 The PIHP utilizes a variety of mechanisms to identify important areas for improvement and to set meaningful priorities.
 The voices of its customers are legitimate sources of information in formulating quality improvement efforts, and customer satisfaction is indicative of quality services.
 The monitoring and evaluation of important aspects of care includes services provided to high-volume and high-risk customers.